websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 # Setting and Accessing Configurations

-Liferay's configuration framework can be used to add a settings UI for a MVC Portlet.
+You can use Liferay's configuration framework to add a settings UI for a MVC Portlet.

 ## See the Example Portlet